religiosa1/react-solid-flow/README.md

 </Dynamic>
 ```

-This component lets you insert an arbitrary Component or tag and passes
+This component allows you to insert an arbitrary component or tag and pass props
-its props to it (omitting component prop).
+to it (excluding the _component_ prop).

 #### Portal